 Backup and Restore Operations for Reporting Services

-This topic provides an overview of all data files used in a Reporting Services installation and describes when and how you should back up the files.
+This article provides an overview of all data files used in a Reporting Services installation and describes when and how you should back up the files.
 Developing a backup and restore plan for the report server database files is the most important part of a recovery strategy.
-However, a more comprehensive recovery strategy would include backups of the encryption keys, custom assemblies or extensions, configuration files, and source files for reports and models.
+However, a more complete recovery strategy would include backups of the encryption keys, custom assemblies or extensions, configuration files, and source files for reports.

 Applies to: Reporting Services Native Mode | Reporting Services SharePoint Mode